 Even if you managed to create a balanced team culture where everyone is working towards the same goal, the quality of your product may still suffer.
 What can go wrong?
 What can you do to ensure that everything runs smoothly so that you can maintain your hold in a competitive market?

-Let’s assume that your team is comprised of highly competent, creative and knowledgeable people who know how to balance their workflows within the given budget and deadlines.
+Let’s assume that your team consists of highly competent, creative and knowledgeable people who know how to balance their workflows within the given budget and deadlines.
 Let’s say that the communication between team members is organized and everyone is truly focusing their attention on building the best possible product.

 But, something is missing.
 The project that you’ve been working on for months doesn’t live up to the client’s expectations.
 Some things went astray and the quality significantly dropped.
 Under the assumption that your team is performing well, a good place to start your examination is the time and budget.